Jason Aldean’s new music video was filmed at a lynching site. A big country music network pulled it

-Country music star Jason Aldean ‘s latest music video for “Try That In A Small Town,” lasted just one weekend on Country Music Television before the network pulled it in response to an outcry over historically charged references.
+Country music star Jason Aldean ‘s latest music video for “Try That In A Small Town,” lasted just one weekend on Country Music Television before the network pulled it in response to an outcry over its setting and lyrics.

 Aldean’s video, which was released last Friday, has received fervent criticism online, with some claiming the visual is a “dog whistle” and others labeling it “pro-lynching.”

-Interspersed between performance footage of Aldean are news clips of violent riots and flag burning.
+Interspersed between performance footage of Aldean are news clips of violent riots and flag burnings.
 A Fox News chyron reads: “State of emergency declared in Georgia.”

 “Cuss out a cop, spit in his face / Stomp on the flag and light it up / Yeah, ya think you’re tough,” Aldean, who is from Macon, Georgia, sings.
 “Got a gun that my granddad gave me / They say one day they’re gonna round up / Well, that shit might fly in the city, good luck / Try that in a small town.”

-Note: This story has been updated to correct the day Aldean tweeted to Tuesday, not Wednesday.